sophie091524/Noise-Reduction-in-ECG-Signals/README.md

 In this project, a denoising autoencoder (DAE) using fully convolutional network(FCN) is proposed for ECG signal denoising.
 Meanwhile, the proposed FCN-based DAE can perform compression with regard to the DAE architecture.

-The motivation of the project is because in real-world scenario, ECG signals are prone to be contaminated by different kinds of noise, such as baseline wander (BW), muscle artifact (MA), and electrode motion (EM) [1].
+The motivation of this project is because in real-world scenario, ECG signals are prone to be contaminated by different kinds of noise, such as baseline wander (BW), muscle artifact (MA), and electrode motion (EM) [1].
 All these noises may cause deformations on ECG waveforms and mask tiny features that are important for diagnosis.
 Accordingly, the removal of noises from ECG signals becomes necessary.

 ## Proposed FCN-based DAE
 The proposed FCN-based DAE consists of an encoder and a decoder with 13 layers as shown in below.
 插圖???

-## EXPERIMENTS
+## Experiments
 ### Experimental Data
 We employ MIT-BIH Arrhythmia database [2] for denoising ECG signals.
 Real noises including BW, MA and EM were collected from the MIT-BIH Noise Stress Test Database (NSTDB).
-All signals are normalized so that the amplitudes of the sampling points lay between 0 and 1 as a preliminary operation [3].

 The dataset was split into 80% training, 10% validation and the remaining 10% were used to evaluate the denoising models.
 All training data are corrupted with input SNR of -2.5, 0, 2.5, 5 and 7.5 dB.
 Both training and validation sets share the same SNR levels, and the testing set consisted of 3 different levels of input SNR of -1,3 and 7dB.
-All signals were normalized as a preliminary operation, so that the amplitudes of the sampling points laid between 0 and 1 [4].
+All signals were normalized as a preliminary operation so that the amplitudes of the sampling points laid between 0 and 1 [3].

 ### Experimental Results
 The denoising performance is compared to DNN based and CNN based DAE.
 As it can be seen, FCN performs better denoising of the ECG signal as compared to the two other approaches, as higher SNR_imp denotes more resemblance to clean signals.
 We can also observed that the RMSE and PRD values are lower for the proposed work as desired.
 These results demonstrate that FCN can achieve promising performance in reconstructing a denoised output signal form the original ECG in all noise levels compared to DNN and CNN.